AffanTheBest/utilites/README.md

 ### Simple Calculator

 ```
-It is simple simple calculator made with HTML , CSS  & JavaScr.ipt with an awsome UI
+It is simple simple calculator made with HTML , CSS  & JavaScr.ipt with an awsome UI.
 ```

 -------------------------------------------------------